SoX

 Sound eXchange (SoX) is a cross-platform audio editing software.
 It has a command-line interface, and is written in standard C. It is free software, licensed under GPL-2.0-or-later, with libsox licensed under LGPL-2.1-or-later, and distributed by Chris Bagwell through SourceForge.

 History

 SoX was created in July 1991 by Lance Norskog and posted to the Usenet group alt.sources as Aural eXchange: Sound sample translator.
 With the second release (in November the same year) it was renamed Sound Exchange.
 Norskog continued to maintain and release SoX via Usenet, File Transfer Protocol (FTP), and then the web until early 1995, at which time SoX was at version 11 (gamma).
 In May 1996, Chris Bagwell started to maintain and release updated versions of SoX, starting with version sox-11gamma-cb.
 In September 2000, Bagwell registered the project at SourceForge with project name "sox".
 The registration was announced on 4 September 2000 and SoX 12.17 was released on 7 September 2000.

 Throughout its history SoX has had many contributing authors; Guido van Rossum, best known as creator of the programming language Python, was a significant contributor in SoX's early days.

+Code updates at SourceForge have stopped 2015 with version 14.4.2.
+The sox_ng project bundles bug fixes and new features from several sources, and is used by many distributions to provide the package.